-But as 8.45 Tuesday morning rolls around and I’m dashing out the front door small child in tow, trying desperately not to be late for preschool I notice the wheelie bins lined up down the street, mocking me.
+BUT of course, as 8.45 Tuesday morning rolls around and I’m dashing out the front door small child in tow, trying desperately not to be late for preschool I notice the wheelie bins lined up down the street, mocking me.
 F****!!!
 I yell (in my head obviously because young ears are around!)
 I clamber round to the driver door wearing work out clothes despite having zero intention of doing any exercise today.
-Pulling out of the driveway adrenaline begins to flow and I ask myself, no I reassure myself I can make it back in time to put the bins out.
-Like a satellite navigation system I begin calculating the best route in my head.
-I’m calculating maths like i’m after Carol Voderman’s job circa 1990.
+Pulling out of the driveway adrenaline begins to flow and I ask myself, no I reassure myself, I can make it back in time to put the bins out.
+Like a satellite navigation system, I begin calculating the best route in my head.
+I’m calculating maths like I’m after Carol Vorderman’s job circa 1990.

 “If I take a left here and double back I’ll miss out the traffic lights on Hyde road but then there’s road works at the top of Eastlands… So if the lights are red for 3 mins and I travel at an average speed of 35mph and cross my fingers we miss the congestion that gives me…”